peteonrails/vote_fu/README.markdown

 ### Querying votes

+#### Tallying Votes

+You can easily retrieve voteable object collections based on the properties of their votes:

+    @items = Item.tally(
+      {  :at_least => 1,
+          :at_most => 10000,
+          :start_at => 2.weeks.ago,
+          :end_at => 1.day.ago,
+          :limit => 10,
+          :order => "items.name desc"
+      })

+This will select the Items with between 1 and 10,000 votes, the votes having been cast within the last two weeks (not including today), then display the 10 last items in an alphabetical list.

+##### Tally Options:
+    :start_at    - Restrict the votes to those created after a certain time :end_at      - Restrict the votes to those created before a certain time :conditions  - A piece of SQL conditions to add to the query :limit       - The maximum number of voteables to return :order       - A piece of SQL to order by.
+Eg 'votes.count desc' or 'voteable.created_at desc' :at_least    - Item must have at least X votes :at_most     - Item may not have more than X votes

+#### Lower level queries
 ActiveRecord models that act as voteable can be queried for the positive votes, negative votes, and a total vote count by using the votes\_for, votes\_against, and votes\_count methods respectively.
 Here is an example:

     positiveVoteCount = m.votes_for